 The Uniform Inquiry Update Element (UNIQUE) query language provides a file inquiry and update capability.
-For each input message submitted, the terminal operator receives an answer so that he is quickly and constantly informed of the results of his commands.
-These commands are OPEN, CLOSE, DISPLAY, DELETE, OK, CAN-CEL, ADD, NEXT, CHANGE, LIST, MORE, DETAIL, ASSIGN, and SHOW.
+For each input message submitted, the terminal operator receives an answer so that he or she is quickly and constantly informed of the results of the commands.
+These commands are OPEN, CLOSE, DISPLAY, DELETE, OK, CANCEL, ADD, NEXT, CHANGE, LIST, MORE, DETAIL, ASSIGN, and SHOW.

 IMS/90 also provides two sets of terminal commands, one for remote terminals and one for the master terminal.
 Remote terminal commands can be used to resolve various administrative or operational problems, or for educational purposes.
 The master terminal commands enable control of the communications network and assist in monitoring the system.
+IMS/90 is described in further detail in Report 70E-877-01.